phpDocumentor/phpDocumentor/docs/PSR.md

 1. **constructors**, the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return self` is provided.
-2. **functions/methods without a `return` value**, the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return void` is provided.
+2. **functions and methods without a `return` value**, the @return tag MAY be omitted here, in which case an interpreter MUST interpret this as if `@return void` is provided.

 #### Examples